 During the first week at home, the best way to pick up your baby is to have someone else hand him or her to you.
 If this is not possible try to place the bassinet-le at about waist level so that you may pick up the baby using only your arms.
 If you must bend down, do not bend at your back, instead bend your knees, lower yourself to the level of the baby and straighten up again.
-This puts little pressure on your abdominal muscles.
+This puts less pressure on your abdominal muscles.

 If you have other children in your home, you should explain to them why you cannot pick them up and hold them.
-Do not let them think that since you have a new baby you do not care about them anymore.
 Sit on a couch and have them snuggle up to you.
 Explain that your tummy is very sore and as soon as it gets better you will hold them real tight.
 Making them your "helpers" is always a good way to make them feel important.